noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Other Texts I Will Reference
 ## 'When they see us' on Netflix
 ### Description
 When they see us is dramatized retelling of the events of "The Central Park Five".
+While less factual, it is more engagnig and allows viewers

 ### Differences in representation
 It focusses on the lives of the members of group before their involvement in the rape case as well as its impact on their personal lives.
-Furthermore, it rightfully paints them as the victims they are and dives deeper into their demonized representation in the media as menaces in comparison to their actual nature and actions.
+Furthermore, it rightfully paints them as the victims they are and dives deeper into their demonized representation in the media and how it impacted their case, rather than the other way round.

-### Pros/Cons

 ## George Floyd.